awsdocs/aws-data-exchange-user-guide/doc_source/access-control.md

 These permissions allow providers to import and export with AWS Data Exchange\.
 The policy includes the following permissions and restrictions:
 + **s3:PutObject** and **s3:PutObjectAcl** – These permissions are restricted only to S3 buckets that contain `aws-data-exchange` in their name\.
 These permissions allows providers to write to AWS Data Exchange service buckets when importing from Amazon S3\.
 + **s3:GetObject** – This permission is restricted to S3 buckets that contain `aws-data-exchange` in their name\.
 This permission allows customers to read from AWS Data Exchange service buckets when exporting from AWS Data Exchange to Amazon S3\.
 + These permissions are restricted to requests made by using AWS Data Exchange with the IAM `CalledVia` condition\.
-This only allows them to be used in the context of the AWS Data Exchange console or API\.
+This allows the S3 `PutObject` permissions to only be used in the context of the AWS Data Exchange console or API\.

 **Note**
 Your users may also need additional permissions to read to or write from your own S3 buckets and objects that are not covered in this example\.